---

 lagged dependent variable and is likely to be endogenous as the

-unobservable determinants of current smoking behaviour should be
+unobserved determinants of current smoking behavior should be

-correlated with the unobservable determinants of past smoking
+correlated with the unobserved determinants of past smoking

-Interview Survey.
-The response `cigarettes` is the number of
+National Health Interview Survey.
+The response `cigarettes` is the

-cigarettes smoked daily.
-The covariates are the habit "stock" `habit`,
+number of cigarettes smoked daily.
+The covariates are the habit

-the current state-level average per-pack price of cigarettes `price`,
+"stock" `habit`, the current state-level average per-pack price of

-a dummy indicating whether there is in the state of residence a
+cigarettes `price`, a dummy indicating whether there is in the State

-the individual is white or not.
-The external instruments are cubic
+which indicates whether the individual is white or not.
+The external

-terms in `age` and `educ` and their interaction, the one-year lagged
+instruments are cubic terms in `age` and `educ` and their interaction,

 log link: